Leaders of rich countries acknowledge vaccine inequities at global health summit but offer little to rapidly close the gap

-Drugmaker Johnson & Johnson announced it had signed a deal to provide 200 million doses of its vaccine to Covax, a struggling WHO-backed initiative to distribute vaccines.
-Pfizer said it would ensure 2 billion doses of its vaccine would go to lower- and middle-income countries over the next 18 months, though it was unclear what proportion of that represented new pledges or would be distributed through Covax.
+E.U. leaders also promoted their role in encouraging vaccine makers to increase supply to lower-income countries at reduced prices.
+Johnson & Johnson on Friday announced 200 million doses for Covax, a struggling WHO-backed initiative to distribute vaccines.
+Pfizer, meanwhile, pledged 2 billion doses for lower-income countries over the next 18 months, though a spokesman told The Washington Post that the portion for this year was not a new allocation.
+And while E.U. leaders mentioned 100 million doses from Moderna, the U.S. company did not release a statement about any new deals.

-“Commitments for more doses in 2021 and 2022 for low- and middle-income countries, in addition to E.U. investment to develop manufacturing capacity in Africa, are positive steps,” said Krishna Udayakumar, founding director of the Duke Global Health Innovation Center, in an email.
-“But overall, they represent far too little, without the needed urgency of action.”
+“We welcome the generous announcements made today; in the coming weeks and months, we will need hundreds of millions more doses,” the World Health Organization’s general director, Tedros Adhanom Ghebreyesus, said.
+“We need companies to help make donations happen fast, and to give Covax the first right of refusal on all uncommitted doses now, in 2021.”

-The event, one of the most notable global gatherings to date to address the ongoing pandemic, comes at a time when the fortunes of rich countries are diverging dramatically from those of the rest of the world.
+The summit, one of the most notable global gatherings to date to address the pandemic, comes at a time when the fortunes of rich countries are diverging dramatically from those of the rest of the world.
 While the United States, Europe and a handful of other developed nations have curbed the virus with well-funded vaccine campaigns, some poorer countries — without an adequate supply of doses — are being ravaged like never before.

 That has led to an increasingly pitched debate about how to contend with the inequities — which stem from the initial push by wealthy countries to cut deals directly with vaccine-makers, gaining overwhelming control of the global supply.